 I do not own a smartphone or smart device.
 What are my options?

-Users will be required to choose one second factor authentication method from the following options:
+Users are required to choose one second factor authentication method from the following options:

 My mobile number is not an Irish number.
 Does this matter?